psychemedia/island-tales-book-one/05-identity_of_abraham_elder.md

 > Being a stranger to the island, — during the short time I may be able to bestow upon a visit next summer, I may perhaps overlook many things that ought to be recorded with care.
 I should therefore feel under obligation to any one who will call my attention to any antiquity, tale, or tradition connected with the island; — directing their communication to A. Elder, Esq., author of " Tales and Legends of the Isle of Wight," under cover to his publishers, Messrs.
 Simpkin, Marshall, and Co., or to Mr. French, bookseller, Newport.

 Although a second *volume* of tales did not appear, a second *edition* of *Tales and Legends* was published in 1843.
-THis edition contained several additional tales that had also appeared throughout 1839 and 1840, in the literary magazine *Bentley's Miscellany*.
-The first editor *Bentley's Miscellany*, which was first published in 1836, is perhaps better known today as an author in his own right: a certain Mr. Charles Dickens, whose book Oliver Twist was originally serialised in that magazine.
+This edition contained several additional tales that had also appeared throughout 1839 and 1840, in the literary magazine *Bentley's Miscellany*.
+The first editor of *Bentley's Miscellany*, which was first published in 1836, is perhaps better known today as an author in his own right: a certain Mr. Charles Dickens, whose book *Oliver Twist* was originally serialised in that magazine.
 Dickens, who was born in Portsmouth, is known to have visited the Island in September, 1838, and returned again for a longer stay in the summer of 1849.
 It is interesting to speculate whether he had met up with one of his contributing authors on that earlier visit.
 As the following letter from volume one of *The Pilgrim Edition* of *The Letters of Charles Dickens* shows, Dickens' mind was at least partly on the job even if he was on holiday, although he was, perhaps, looking forward to getting home?!

 > To Richard Bentley, [10] September [1838]
 > *Ventnor, Isle of Wight. | Monday Evening, Septr.
 9th*